-- 1. Download the appropriate Coordinator ZIP package for your operating system from the software enablement site. - 2.
-Extract the files to a location on your system. - 3.
+- 1. Download the appropriate Coordinator ZIP package for your operating system from the software enablement site. - Extract the files to a location on your system. - 3.
 Open the Coordinator configuration file (Coordinator.cfg) in a text editor. - 4.
 Specify the host and port details for your License Server in the [License] section of the configuration file. - 5.
 Save and close the configuration file. - 6.
+(Optional) You can install Coordinator as a service.
+For more information about how to install IDOL components as services, refer to the IDOL Getting Started Guide. - 7.
 Open a command prompt and run the Coordinator executable file (Coordinator.exe).
 The Coordinator starts and automatically discovers any Controllers.